Online Meetings Are Now the New Normal: How to Find Balance Using Tech at Home

 That said, it’s easy to fall into bad habits when watching a screen for hours on end.
 Here are some practical tips to help you strike a balance between the many benefits of technology and its drawbacks.
 In doing so, you can better appreciate all that tech does for us!

 Monitor Your Screen Time: Develop Greater Awareness About Your Online Habits

 The first step to striking a healthy balance with technology is to become aware of how much you’re using it.
-To become more conscientiousness, start by establishing a baseline of behavior.
+To become more conscientious, start by establishing a baseline of behaviour.

 Here, the “enemy” is our friend!
 Technology can help us track so much—including how much time we’re spending on our devices.
 Apple and Google offer functionality to help people control their screen habits.
 One of the most eye-opening pieces of data that can be tracked is how many times your device was picked up or received a notification.
 You might be surprised!